SABrereton/GCN_Matrix--Type_A/README.md

 ### About GCN Matrix - Type A

-GCN Ghost Chase is an strategy style game developed by Stuart Antony Brereton and the Great Collective Nobody.
+GCN Matrix is an strategy style game developed by Stuart Antony Brereton and the Great Collective Nobody.

 GCN Matrix was forked from "Matrix" by T.J.
 Marrow/James Marrow,